What is Identity and Access Management(IAM)?

 Secure, Passwordless IAM with 1Kosmos BlockID

-Identity and access management is quickly moving into new, more secure paradigms, including passwordless access and biometric authentication.
+IAM is quickly moving into new, more secure paradigms, including passwordless access and biometric authentication.
 1Kosmos BlockID is the only standards-based and passwordless authentication identity platform that uses blockchain technology to create an indisputable identity for continuous authentication.
 This means secure, compliant IAM across multiple systems that contribute to, rather than hampers, user experience and productive IT management.

 We accomplish this through a combination of innovative techniques and technologies: